lusis/vogeler/README.md

 For now you'll have to pass the location to plugins, otherwise they won't work.
 I'm working in a virtualenv for all testing so plugins are install in "$VIRTUAL\_ENV/etc/vogeler".
 Same goes for design docs, by the way.

+If this node is a remote node (i.e. not the same place rabbitmq is running), you can pass _--qhost <rabbitmq host/ipaddr>_ to the script like so:

+	vogeler-client -p etc/vogeler/plugins/ run --qhost 10.10.10.2

 So you now have Vogeler running.
 Right now, all interaction with Vogeler is done through a runner script:

 	vogeler-runner -c facter -n all

 	Vogeler(Runner) is sending a message
 	Sending facter to all

+As with server and client, runner also takes an argument to specify the rabbitmq properties:

+	vogeler-runner -c facter -n all --qhost 10.10.10.2

+To target a specific node:

+	vogeler-runner -c facter -n <node fqdn> [--qhost 10.10.10.2]

+_See the running vogeler-client window for the named host vice the other running nodes_

 In the client window: